GRUEN99/Home-Service-Management-System-using-JSP-and-Servlet/README.md

 FEATURES

-Client Sign Up: Allows new clients to register by providing their details such as name, Aadhaar number, mobile number, state, country, and location.
+-Client Sign Up: Allows new clients to register by providing their details such as name, Aadhaar number, mobile number, state, country, and location.

-Service Management: Enables the addition of various home services along with their prices.
+-Service Management: Enables the addition of various home services along with their prices.

-Booking Management: Clients can book services by specifying the date, day, and time.
+-Booking Management: Clients can book services by specifying the date, day, and time.
 The system stores and manages these bookings.

-Client Deletion: Administrators can delete client entries from the database by providing the client’s name.
+-Client Deletion: Administrators can delete client entries from the database by providing the client’s name.

-Dashboard: A dashboard that redirects to different functionalities like services, bookings, and invoices.
+-Dashboard: A dashboard that redirects to different functionalities like services, bookings, and invoices.

 TECHNOLOGIES USED

-Java: Backend logic implementation using Servlets.
+-Java: Backend logic implementation using Servlets.

-JSP (JavaServer Pages): For dynamic web pages.
+-JSP (JavaServer Pages): For dynamic web pages.

-HTML & CSS: Frontend design and styling.
+-HTML & CSS: Frontend design and styling.

-JavaScript: Client-side scripting for form handling.
+-JavaScript: Client-side scripting for form handling.

-MySQL: Database management for storing client details, services, and bookings.
+-MySQL: Database management for storing client details, services, and bookings.

-Apache Tomcat: Server for deploying the web application.
+-Apache Tomcat: Server for deploying the web application.

 SET UP FOR MYSQL DATABASE